 Incoming inmates receive the comprehensive orientation education within 14 days of admission to Tutwiler.
 The Institutional PREA Compliance Manager maintains comprehensive records of inmate attendance at these orientation sessions.
-The monitor attended this orientation during her December 2017 compliance visit.
+The monitor has attended this orientation during previous compliance visits as schedules permit.
+The curriculum and training aids are well designed.